Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /azure/core/scalar/azureLocation`

-Expect to send a model who has an azureLocation property.
+Expect to send a model which has an azureLocation property.

 Expected request body: